kelvinst/psf-import/README.md

 ### How?

-That is just an Eclipse plugin, no secrets ;D
+That is just an Eclipse plugin, no secrets :smiley:

 ### Contributors?